 Our internal recycling process (PE scrap)

 - Incoming rolls of C-P’s own PE scrap or purchased post-industrial PE waste rolls are collected inside our internal recycling facility.

-- The mix of in-plant and purchased waste rolls are conveyed up to a shredding bin.
+- The mix of in-plant and purchased waste rolls are conveyed to a shredding bin.

-- Waste film is fed into the shredder on its way to be melted, compacted, and extruded into pellets called repro, or reprocessed pellets.
+- Waste film is shredded, melted, compacted, and extruded into pellets called repro, or reprocessed pellets.

 Our commitment to sustainability

 At C-P Flexible Packaging, sustainability is more than a buzzword.
 We continually audit our processes, seeking refinements in the areas of facilities management, source reduction, recycling, and conservation to become more sustainable each year.